בְּרֵאשִׁית

 כא

-And ELOHIM blessed them, for He said, “Be fruitful and multiply, fill the waters in the seas, and the birds multiply in the earth.
+And ELOHIM, He blessed them for he said, “Be fruitful and become many and fill the waters in the sea, and the birds, you become many in the land.”

 22